GSmithApps/csv-aligner/CONTRIBUTING.md

 You can just install
 the two globally, or you can use nix and direnv.
 This is done with **shell.nix** and **.envrc**.

+# CICD

+The code is packaged and pushed to the marketplace using github actions.
+The workflow is in **.github/workflows/main.yml**.

+To do this, just push a tag to the repo with `vX.X.X` and the github action will run the tests, package the extension, and push it to the marketplace.